Habib Ur Rehman

 Chaudhary Habib Ur Rehman (born 1 November 1957), popularly known as Nayab Sahab, is an Indian Politician and former Member of the Haryana Legislative Assembly from the Nuh constituency in the Nuh district (previously Mewat District) of Haryana.
 He was elected as an Independent Member of Legislative Assembly once from the Nuh Assembly constituency.

 Early life

-Habib Ur Rehman was born to Chaudhary Rahim Khan on 1 November 1957 in the village of Sultanpur-Punahana in Haryana.
+Habib Ur Rehman was born to Chaudhary Rahim Khan and Shrimati Budho on 1 November 1957 in the village of Sultanpur-Punahana in Haryana.
 He is the youngest of three brothers and four sisters.
 His father was elected Member of Parliament from the Faridabad constituency in 1984 and served until his death on 18 December 1987.
 His father was also elected to the Haryana Legislative Assembly three times independent from Nuh constituency and served as a Cabinet Minister twice in the Government of Haryana.
 His uncle, Chaudhary Sardar Khan, also served as the Minister of State for Home Affairs of Haryana.

 His elder brother, Mohammad Ilyas, is also a former two-time Cabinet Minister in the Government of Haryana.